BrianWanamaker/Open-Source/README.md

 # Read Me

 This is a competitive multiplayer, grid-based adventure game where players race against each other to feed NPCs and collect coins scattered around the map.
-Set in a vibrant, pixelated world filled with challenges, obstacles players must strategize and navigate through blocked spaces to become the ultimate provider for the NPCs and the richest adventurer.
+Set in a vibrant, pixelated world filled with challenges, and obstacles players must strategize and navigate through blocked spaces to become the ultimate provider for the NPCs and the richest adventurer.

 ## Features